 Luxury (US$160 and up)

 - Amazing Vancouver Views from a Mid-Century Building – Yes, it is possible to enjoy some luxury even if you stay in an apartment!
-This one is located in a superb building and it has a great decor – just check out the pictures, you’ll love it!
+This one is located in a superb building, and it has excellent decor – just check out the pictures; you’ll love it!

-- Huge, Modern Loft in the Heart of the City – Here’s another great loft where you’ll feel exactly like royalty.
-It’s bright, super spacious and superbly decorated!
+- Huge, Modern Loft in the Heart of the City – Here’s another excellent loft where you’ll feel exactly like royalty.
+It’s bright, super spacious, and superbly decorated!

 Middle-priced (US$85 – US$160)

-- Budget Housing in the Heart of the City – This entire house is super cozy and clean and it’s ideal for up to 2 guests.
-It has easy check in and check out and it’s located right in the heart of the center.
+- Budget Housing in the Heart of the City – This entire apartment is super cozy and clean, and it’s ideal for up to 2 guests.
+It has easy check-in and check-out, and it’s located right in the heart of the center.

 Budget (up to US$85)